remotion-dev/remotion/packages/docs/docs/the-fundamentals.md

 };
 ```

-A video's first frame is `0` and it's last frame is `durationInFrames - 1`.
+A video's first frame is `0` and its last frame is `durationInFrames - 1`.

 ## Defining compositions